Cash flow is the all-powerful financial tool. With it, you build wealth. Without it, you tread water.

 A side effect is my monthly paychecks are larger.

-In a recent post I wrote about DRIPs (dividend reinvestment plans).
-The longer I’ve invested in them, the less inclined I am to continue.
-This April, I discontinued contributions to both lingering plans.
+The longer I invested in DRIPs, the less inclined I was to continue.
+In 2016, I discontinued contributions to both lingering plans.

 The reasons for discontinuing them vary.
 But it was, in part, cash flow driven.
 I asked myself, is adding $100 a month to both the Procter & Gamble DRIP, and the Aqua America DRIP, the absolute best use of $200 every month?